 - The floors dry really fast.
-You do have to wait maybe a minute after spraying and then wiping — otherwise, your feet will sort of stick to the floor and leave marks where you’ve just cleaned.
-But once it’s dry, there’s no tackiness or film at all.
+You do have to wait a minute or two for the floors to dry — otherwise, your feet will sort of stick to the floor and leave marks where you’ve just cleaned.
+But once it’s dry, there’s no tackiness, film, or residue at all.

 - There is absolutely no streaking whatsoever.
 I was particularly afraid that it would be noticeable where I spot-cleaned, and where I didn’t.
 But it’s not evident at all where you started and stopped.

 - Each cartridge of liquid cleaner seems to last a long time.
-With a dog, and a backyard that has lots of muddy spots, I’ve been using mine a lot.
+With a dog, and a backyard that has lots of muddy spots, I’ve been using Bona spray mop a lot.
 My first cartridge (before refilling it) lasted about 2 months of regular spot cleaning.

 - The price is quite reasonable!
 At $39, the Bona spray mop is much cheaper than the $119 Shark steam mop.

 Now for the best part…